cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 and strike-slip shear stress $\tau_s^M$ at each point in the coseismic slip models.

-## Results of topographic stresses on the LMS
+## Results of topographic stress calculations on the Wenchuan faults

+Topographic stresses on the Wenchuan faults are significant, on the order of

 ## Calculations of tectonic stress, fault friction and pore fluid pressure